 The best way to access these and other geo-restricted platforms is to opt for a Virtual Private Network (VPN).
-Using a VPN while traveling will help in masking your specific geographical location and making it appear that you’re somewhere else, tricking websites into allowing you access.
-A VPN sets up an also encrypts your internet connection, preventing monitoring by Internet service providers (ISPs), hackers, and government agencies.
-This is especially important while traveling as you’ll likely expose your device to public wifi networks which are prime spots for hackers to lie in wait.
+Using a VPN while traveling overseas will help in masking your specific geographical location and making it appear that you’re somewhere else, tricking blocked websites into allowing you access.
+A VPN sets up and also encrypts your internet connection, preventing monitoring by Internet service providers (ISPs), hackers, and government agencies.
+This is especially important while traveling as you’ll likely use a cellular connection and expose your device to public wifi internet networks which are prime spots for hackers to lie in wait.

 How do I set up a VPN?